 Jeri Wambeek: So, we implement solutions like Cin7, DEAR Inventory, MRPeasy, all apps connect up with Shopify.
 We implement n2 ERP which is an ERP system out of New Zealand.
 We implement LOCATE, which is out of the US.
 We implement a number of different solutions, and the different businesses fit different systems.
 So, we help them go through that process and then implement them.

-Heather Smith: So, what benefits do you see clients recognising from adopting automated integrated solutions and streamlining their workflow?
+What benefits do you see clients recognising from adopting automated integrated solutions and streamlining their workflow?

 Jeri Wambeek: Oh, there’s so many, but I would first start to say once they get through that initial transition period and that steep learning curve of learning a new system that they’re dealing with, the biggest things we’ve seen are people being able to save time, really, a lot of time.
 We had a client recently move from… They were using Shopify and Attache, and they were manually entering data in, and manually reconciling bank accounts, and manually doing a lot of stuff inside Attache.
 They’re now using Shopify, DEAR Inventory, Xero, and a shipping company called StarShipIT.
 And all four of those apps connected together has just saved, I think he said the other day it was days of work for one particular person doing bank reconciliations, and another one doing the shipping.
 And so much paper being printed that they don’t have to print anymore.
 There’s just so many time savings.